ptorpis/val_model/README.md

 # Financial Statements Exporter

 ## Overview
 This script fetches and exports financial statements (Balance Sheet, Income Statement, and Cash Flow) for a given stock symbol.
 It retrieves data from Alpha Vantage and Yahoo Finance, processes it into structured Pandas DataFrames, and exports the results as a formatted Excel file.
-The exported statements are based on quarterly reporting over the last 5 years.
+The exported statements are based on quarterly reporting.
+The date range can be anything from 1-15 years back.
 This is a refactored verion of my [financial_analysis](<https://github.com/ptorpis/financial_analysis>) project.

 Please make sure to verify the validity and the accuracy of the data provided.